startupcardib/2019-goals/README.md

 - [ ] Monthly Startup Review - Take a stab at finding, highlighting, and projecting futures of promising companies and their markets
 - [ ] Black Overflow - build out community
 - [ ] Make 1st open source contribution
+- [ ] Tweephemeral - @mention account to have tweet dissolved in 60 seconds